Simplifying the path

 |GE/Electives (AS only)|

-Graduate with a Certificate of Achievement in just four semesters.
-Courses in the first three semesters are common to both areas of specialization – Electrical and Instrumentation Technicians.
-In the fourth semester, the courses for each specialization vary, with the Electrical Technicians concentrating on the skills needed for electrical maintenance while the Instrumentation Technicians concentrate on the measurement and control of processes.
-The required curriculum for an Electrical Technician is 42 units, while the required curriculum for an Instrumentation Technician is 45 units.
+For the Associate of Science Degree in Electrical/Instrumentation Technology complete the coursework listed above as well as the General Education requirements.
+Courses in the first three-semesters are common to both areas of specialization.
+In the fourth semester, the courses for each specialization vary, with the electrical technicians concentrating on the skills needed for electrical maintenance while the Instrumentation Technicians concentrate on the measurement and control of processes.